RyanLBWoods/Bin_web_server/README.md

 # Multithreading
 Program used newFixedThreadPool() to support multiple concurrent client with a specified limit.
 The limit was set to be 10.
 In the WebServerMain class, there is a while loop above a comment box, uncomment it and comment the while loop below to turn the program to support multiple concurrent client.
 # Logging file
 The program invokes a file writing method to log message into a file as it runs.
-The log file will be created in src directory.
 Everytime server handle a request, the log file will have a new line of message.
 The message in log file is under format of "\<request_time\> \<request_type\> \<request_file\> \<protocol\> \<response_code\> \<response_time\>"
 # Additional method
 Support DELETE method.